bao-project/bao-docs/source/development/misra.rst

 guideline is decidable, the issue should be communicated to the :ref:`MISRA managers<misra_manager>` who shall forward it to the tool's providers.

-.. _misra_artefacts:
+.. _misra_artifacts:

-Repository MISRA Artefacts
+Repository MISRA Artifacts
 --------------------------

 Each repository subject to :term:`MISRA` compliance check shall have a